dkeppens/PieHelper/README.md

 	- the process of reinstalling the system by providing built-in methods which aim to save any manual steps (such as information entered, Kodi preferences, etc) done during the initial setup to be available for automatic reuse when reinstalling

-  In short, PieHelper is intended for people who would like to use a RaspBerry Pi for well-known and popular applications but have little to no knowledge of
+  In short, PieHelper is mainly intended for people who would like to use a RaspBerry Pi for well-known and popular applications (see default apps list below) and possibly have little to no knowledge of
-  Linux to get started, as well as be useful for speeding up the process of reinstalling systems mainly used for running those applications
+  Linux to get started, as well as generally be useful for speeding up the process of installing/reinstalling systems mainly used for running those applications

   All operations required to set up and use the system and these applications are offered via intuitive text menus, with the sole exception of PieHelper's initial installation which is a short step-by-step process, available in the PieHelper wiki on https://github.com/dkeppens/PieHelper/wiki/Install-instructions

   PieHelper functions by binding each application to a specific TTY and uses autologin functionality at TTY selection
-  Since PieHelper creates custom TTY configurations, any pre-existing TTY customizations should be removed before configuring PieHelper
+  Since PieHelper creates custom TTY configurations, any pre-existing TTY customizations should be removed before configuring PieHelper and no independent ones should be created after

 * The default list of supported integrable applications is :